acronis/go-cti/cti-spec/SPEC.md

 The following access modifiers are available:

 - Public - allowed to be referenced by anyone.
-- Protected - allowed to be referenced only by the same vendor.
+- Protected - allowed to be referenced in any package of the same vendor.
 - Private - allowed to be referenced only by the same package.

 When deriving a type, the access modifier must be the same or more restrictive than the parent type.
 Setting a less restrictive access modifier is not allowed.